Perception of Pain

 The spinal reflex arc.

-Nerve tracts carrying pain to midbrain.
+Nerve tracts carrying pain to the midbrain.

 Spinothalamic tract.
 Connect with Thalamus.
-Function- localization of pain
+Function: localization of pain

 Spino-tactal tract.
 Connect with Tectum.
 Function – directs eyes and head towards the pain sensation.

 The Thalamus is the initial reception center of Pain and in fact, all other sensory impulses carried by the spinothalamic tract end here.
 It is called a crude sensory center, meaning, pain is registered here without any other qualification – as to the severity, precise location and the cause.
-Different areas of cerebral cortex, nearly all mid brain nuclei, hypothalamus, amygdala and hippocampus are connected two ways with the thalamus via synapses.
+Different areas of the cerebral cortex, nearly all mid brain nuclei, the hypothalamus, the amygdala and the hippocampus are connected two ways with the thalamus via synapses.

 In the cerebral cortex.